What is mentoring?

 How long is should I expect the relationship to last?

-An informal mentoring process like the one which the ODK Mentoring Center offers does not have a specific time limit.
+There is never a specific time frame.
 The relationship lasts as long as both parties are both giving and receiving something of value.
 It is best to talk about the expectations of how long you each anticipate the relationship lasting.
 That way, you each have benchmarks to consider as the relationship develops.
+Some mentoring relationships last lifetimes.

 What is the time commitment likely to be?

 This is completely up to you, but you need to know this in advance.
-Usually for these kinds of mentoring programs, it is recommended that you set aside two to four hours a month.
+Usually, it is recommended that you set aside two to four hours a month.
 If you can only commit a few hours a month, make sure this is clear to start.
-We know things change, but if you commit to a few hours a month, be prepared to stay with that at least through the first four to six months.
+We know things change but if you commit to a few hours a month, be prepared to stay with that at least through the first four to six months.
 Remember, your mentor is making a time sacrifice to help you, you need to make sure you are true to the commitment.

 How do I respond when a mentor does not accept my invitation?